alexandru/async-assignment/README.md

 1. see [io.oriel.Async](./src/main/java/io/oriel/Async.java)
 2. read the source code already in place
-3. implement the functions marked with `throw new NotImplementedException`
+3. implement the functions marked with `throw UnsupportedOperationException`